silvhua/crm-chatbot/src/README.md

 1.5.17 | Only compare generated message to past messages if not None | 2024-02-25 11:34
 1.5.19 | Webhooks Lambda: Allow function to run even if `refresh_token` fails. `chat_with_chatbot`: `add_to_chat_history`: get attachments if body is empty. | 2024-02-25 12:53
 1.5.20 | Webhooks Lambda: If inbound/outbound message has no text, make the payload body the attachment URLs as string . | 2024-02-25 13:06
+Add `[ERROR] ` to error print statements for cloudwatch SNS alerts.